 The University of Mary Hardin-Baylor prepares students for leadership, service, and faith-informed discernment in a global society.
 Academic excellence, personal attention, broad-based scholarship and a commitment to a Baptist vision for education distinguish our Christ-centered learning community.

 Broad-based Education.
 We believe an educated person is one who not only has mastered a chosen field of study but also has gained an understanding and appreciation for the intellectual and cultural traditions of a diverse world.
-The university seeks to develop graduates of strong Christian character and integrity who are able to communicate effectively, think critically, and solve complex problems.
+Through traditional liberal arts programs and professional programs at both the undergraduate and graduate levels, the university seeks to develop graduates of strong Christian character and integrity who are able to communicate effectively, think critically, and solve complex problems.
 In addition, we strive to inspire a lifelong love for learning so that graduates may face challenges successfully in an ever-changing world.